 Unless medically prohibitive, students are required to obtain PPD testing annually.
 Frequent testing may be required.
-A positive PPD test will require appropriate follow-up testing and treatment accompanied by the appropriate documentation by the student's physician.
+A positive PPD test will require appropriate follow-up testing and treatment accompanied by the appropriate documentation by the student's physician or Student Health Services.
 Additional immunization/immunity requirements may be added.
-The student is responsible for meeting the health requirements before deadlines, before the beginning of the experience, and maintaining requirements during the doctor of pharmacy program.
+The student is responsible for meeting the health requirements before deadlines, before the beginning of the experience, and maintaining requirements during the Doctor of Pharmacy program.